Can you paint a vinyl fence? And for what reasons? In this post, I’ll focus on the whys of painting a vinyl fence. Stay with me!

 Soapy water is the best option for cleaning purposes, especially for stubborn dirt and stains.

-After surface preparation, rinse down the vinyl lattice with a hose and let it dry.
+After surface preparation, rinse the vinyl lattice with a hose and let it dry.

 Step 2: Choose the Correct Paint.

-For this type of material, 100% acrylic (latex) exterior house paint will be suitable.
+100% acrylic (latex) exterior house paint is suitable for this material.
 A good example is Behr’s.

 Step 3: Priming